Hayley96/Cinnamon-Cinemas-Movie-Theatre-Seating/README.md

 When the application is first run, the application will present a menu to the user.
 You can navigate the menu using the Up Arrow and Down Arrow keys.
 To enter a menu option press Enter.

-The application consists of the following structure:

-* CinemaSeatingBooking
-	* Contains the seat booking application files
-* CinemaSeatingBookingTests
-	* Contains the tests for the seat booking application

 The application features are:
 * Select the booking type - currently only have an option for 'Seat'
 * Select the number of rows and seats per row